FAQs - parents

 Should I register my daughter from birth?

-You can register your child at any time for the City of London School for Girls as long as your application for registration reach the Admissions Office by the specified date in October for Sixth Form applicants and the specified date in November for Prep and Senior school, prior to the year of intended entry (precise dates for each year of entry are available from the Admissions Officer or can be found on ths website).
+You can register your child at any time for the City of London School for Girls as long as your application for registration reaches the Admissions Office by the specified date in October for Sixth Form applicants and the specified date in November for Year 7, prior to the year of intended entry (precise dates for each year of entry can be found on this website).
 All children, irrespective of when they are registered, are required to participate in the same admissions process.

 When is the closing date for registrations?